!- Zendesk tag -->

-The node is stuck in a decommission status, the node status is Up Leaving (UL).
+The node is stuck in the decommission status.

-status command, the expected result is (UL), also need to check the node status from the other nodes in the cluster and see that the decommissioned node status is (UL).
+Check the node status from the other nodes in the cluster to verify that the status of the decommissioned node status is

-nodetool netstats command does not show an ongoing streaming.
+nodetool netstats command does not show ongoing streaming.

 nodetool: Scylla API server HTTP POST to URL '/storage_service/decommission' failed: stream_ranges failed

 Restart the node you are decommissioning.

 sudo systemctl restart scylla-serverdocker exec -it some-scylla supervisorctl restart scylla